Permissionless-Software-Foundation/ipfs-coord/README.md

 - Compute-as-a-service
 - Storage-as-a-service

 The ultimate goal for this library is to be a building block for building a replacement to the conventional REST API.
-APIs like REST or gRPC are incredibly valuable, but suffer from the same censorship risks as the rest of the web.
-An IPFS-based API, in a fully distributed network like IPFS, must have sophisticated coordination in order for it to function properly.
-This is that coordination library.
+APIs like REST or gRPC are incredibly valuable, but suffer from the same censorship risks as the rest of the web (location-based addressing).
+An IPFS-based API, in a fully distributed network like IPFS, must have sophisticated coordination in order for it to function properly. ipfs-coord is that coordination library.

 Here is some videos and blog posts that preceded this work: